numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 The implementation of this application will be based off the *Model-View-Controller* pattern as described before.
 *Controller*: In the following prototypes below, you will see the use of an object called Controller.
-The purpose of this object is to serve as a data controller, in which it must be able to import and export serialized data.
+The design purpose of this object is to serve as a data controller, in which it is mandatory to have ability to import and export serialized data.
 This implies that a Controller should be able to created with a figure and a figure can be created by a Controller.
-In order to keep extra data from entering the set, should not be created by default.

 Note:
     * The set of data can be list, ndarray, or other representation compatible